| |

 When Jack was at Philadelphia Cricket Club he regularly played Bernard Nicholls, pro at Philadelphia Country Club in home and home exhibition

-matches.
-In 1901, Litster played in the Hollywood Open Tournament in New Jersey and partnered Jamie Campbell from North Berwick in the fourball
+1901, Litster played in the Hollywood Open Tournament in New Jersey and partnered Jamie Campbell from North Berwick in the

 In 1909, Litster travelled north to play in the Western Open at Skokie Golf Club, Illinois.
 The day before the tournament started a team led